mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 >
 >  The Great Master said to the assembly, “Good Knowing Advisors, the self-nature of Bodhi is originally clear and pure.
 Simply use that mind, and you will straightaway accomplish Buddhahood.
 Good Knowing Advisors, listen while I tell you about the actions and intentions by which Hui Neng obtained the Dharma.”
 >
 > Once a customer bought firewood and ordered it delivered to his shop.
 When the delivery had been made, and Hui Neng had received the money, he went outside the gate, where he noticed a customer reciting a Sutra.
-Upon once hearing the words of this Sutra: “One should produce that thought which is nowhere supported.”
-Hui Neng’s mind immediately opened to enlightenment.
+Upon once hearing the words of this Sutra: “One should produce that thought which is nowhere supported” – Hui Neng’s mind immediately opened to enlightenment.
 >
 > (From *The Sixth Patriarch’s Dharma Jewel Platform Sutra*, published and translated by the Buddhist Text Translation Society.)